AngeloGalav/MachineLearningNotes/2022-11-23 - Statistic based clustering, Association rules.md

 - {Beer, Bread} → {Milk}

 > [!WARNING]
 > These are __not__ logical rules, meaning that even if they are not true, they still hold some kind of weight or importance.
+Meaning, association rules are _quantified_, and not just true or false .
 > For this reason, we consider the _strength_ of each rule.

 ### Some definitions